New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 paid.

-The Basis runs on the new Pump.fun USDC rail: every trade generates fees in USDC, Mint deploys those fees into a basket of real stock positions with prices tracked onchain via Pyth Network, and when the basket gains, realized profits route back to holders in USDC.
+The Basis runs on the new Pump.fun USDC rail: trades create USDC fees, Mint uses those fees to buy a stock basket, the basket is marked in dollars, and realized gains route back to holders in USDC.

 Contract Address

 Stocks trade in dollars.
 Investors think in dollars.
-Pump.fun USDC launches let an onchain token finally run revenue, treasury, NAV, and payouts in dollars.
+Pump.fun USDC launches let a token collect fees, buy stock exposure, track NAV, and pay holders in one unit.

 Why This Exists Now